-Searching for a VPN on the iOS App Store will usually take you to VPN apps that act as adware, potentially endangering your privacy.
+Searching for a VPN on the iOS App Store takes you to VPN apps that act as adware, potentially endangering your privacy.
 Instead, when trying to find the best iPhone VPN app, make sure to rely on expert opinion - and that's precisely what you'll find in this guide.

-This is where you'll meet another problem as well: the iOS App Store won't help you filter VPNs as per their capabilities.
+This is where you'll meet another problem: the iOS App Store won't help you filter VPNs as per their capabilities.
 Instead, what you'll first see are dishonest VPN apps that use tricks to rank high on the App Store.
 And trust us, these won't get you very far.

-After having tested more than 60 VPN services on iOS, TechNadu's team is ready to present the ones that truly are the best VPNs for your iPhone (12, 12 Pro, 12 Pro Max, 11, 11 Pro, 11 Pro Max, SE, XR, X) and iPad.
+After having tested more than 60 VPN services on iOS, TechNadu's team is ready to present the ones that truly are the best VPNs for your iPhone and iPad.
 And while doing that, we're also going to teach you plenty about choosing one that's aligned with all your needs.

-We went through several VPN applications and tested everything they got.
-Out of them all, we have very few VPNs that performed better on iOS.
-The following 7 are the best VPNs for iPhone & iPad you should give a try to in 2021.
+We went through many VPNs and tested everything they got.
+With that said, the following 7 are the best VPNs for iPhone and iPad you should try.

 - ExpressVPN – Best iPhone & iPad VPN Overall

-- CyberGhost VPN – Best for Streaming Netflix
+- CyberGhost VPN – Best for Media Streaming on Your iPhone

 - Ivacy VPN – Best for All-Around General Use